Annoying Orange: Conception

-Before Annoying Orange, Boedigheimer had done many talking food videos for her (Note: Boedigheimer is transgender and uses she/her and they/them pronouns.) channel and other sites including JibJab.
-She said in an interview that the idea for The Annoying Orange was a combination of the talking food videos, puns and special effects she came up with and did before.
-The original video was planned to be titled The Annoying Apple, but when she started animating the video, she found it easier to put features on orange than an apple and make it clearer.
+Before Annoying Orange, Boedigheimer had done many talking food videos for their (Note: Boedigheimer is transgender and uses she/her and they/them pronouns.) channel and other sites including JibJab.
+They said in an interview that the idea for The Annoying Orange was a combination of the talking food videos, puns and special effects they came up with and did before.
+The original video was planned to be titled The Annoying Apple, but when they started animating the video, they found it easier to put features on orange than an apple and make it clearer.
 The first Annoying Orange video initially was meant to be the only one, but due to his popularity, Boedigheimer decided to make more videos and eventually turn Annoying Orange into a full-time series.
-She created a YouTube channel dedicated to the franchise under the same name on January 11, 2010.
+They created a YouTube channel dedicated to the franchise under the same name on 11 January 2010.

 Reception

 The series was rated as the most viewed web series of February and March 2010 by Mashable, with over 52 million views.
 In April 2010, the series had amassed over 100 million views on YouTube.
 By August, it had received 1 million subscribers.
 In June 2011, the channel was ranked as the eighth most subscribed and 30th most viewed, with more than 2,000,000 subscribers.
-On January 13, 2012, the series hit 1 billion channel views and 2.3 million subscribers.
+On 13 January 2012, the series hit 1 billion channel views and 2.3 million subscribers.
 The Annoying Orange YouTube channel currently has over 13 million subscribers and 9 billion views.

 Despite the popularity of the web series with sections of the public, it has received generally unsavory, critical reviews, many citing its rude humor, obnoxious characters and poor special effects.
 Liz Shannon Miller considered the show to be "annoying for many reasons".
 In the web series column Pass the Mustard, Ned Hepburn called the show "pure, pure unfunny, highly concentrated, in droplet form, just purely nonsensical riffing from an Annoying Orange."
 Hepburn concluded, "the Annoying Orange series is one of the few that I had a physically bad reaction to.
 It was horrible."
 411mania.com called the show "idiotic" and "creepy as hell", while other publications have referred to it as "third grade humor."

 In 2014, the Annoying Orange YouTube channel was listed on New Media Rockstars Top 100 Channels, ranked at #32.